Inclusive $B$-meson flavour-tagging algorithm at LHCb: Inclusive flavour-tagger training

 \subsection{The DeepSets classifier}

 The DeepSets~\cite{zaheer2018deep} process flow is illustrated in Fig.~\ref{fig:DeepSet}.
 Unlike a standard feed-forward network, which takes a single fixed-length feature vector as input, DeepSets operates on a variable-sized set of vectors $\vec{x}_i$.
 Each input vector corresponds to a track and contains relevant features, which are described in the following sections.
 For convenience, these vectors are arranged in a matrix $X$.
-They are first passed through a feed-forward neural network, denoted $\phi$, which maps each input to a higher-level representation.
-The resulting set of transformed vectors is then combined through a permutation-invariant pooling operation (a simple summation), ensuring that the $\phi$ network output does not depend on the order of the inputs.
+The matrix is passed through a feed-forward neural network, denoted $\phi$, which maps each input vector, \ie each matrix column, individually to a higher-level representation.
+The resulting set of transformed vectors is then aggregated through a permutation-invariant pooling operation (a simple summation).
+In this way, the overall output is insensitive to the ordering of the tracks, even though the $\phi$ network itself acts on individual tracks.
 Finally, the pooled representation is passed to a second feed-forward network, $\rho$, which produces the final network response, $S(X) = \rho(\sum_i \phi(\vec{x}_i))$.
 In the implementation used for the IFT, the $\phi$ network contains an input layer followed by two hidden layers of equal size, while the $\rho$ network consists of a hidden layer and an output layer with a single node.

 The weights and biases of both networks are optimized during training.
 A rectified linear unit is used as the activation function in the hidden layers.
 The training is performed by minimizing the binary cross-entropy loss, evaluated over mini-batches and updated through backpropagation.
 A sigmoid activation ensures that the output of $S(X)$, the classification score $y$, is constrained to the interval $[0,1]$.
 The value of $y$ indicates whether the signal \PB meson contained a \Pb quark ($y=0$) or a \bquarkbar quark ($y=1$) at production.
 In total, the network architecture contains 3890 trainable parameters.